-8. The following are the core components of the proposed strategic action plan.
+- 8. The following are the core components of the proposed strategic action plan.
 These core elements do not necessarily address all the elements of all national plans.
-The core elements focus on those areas where regional cooperation can provide substantial benefits nationally and regionally:

-- a) support for the development and implementation of national plastics plans or strategies - b) shared knowledge, including on monitoring of MPP and capacity building to effectively manage the plastics life cycle - c) compatible, or equivalent regulatory and fiscal measures to make the measures more effective at regional scale - d) bringing the financing of national and municipal solid waste management to scale, including replication of success stories for investment and sustainability of solid waste management infrastructure and the related institutional arrangements - e) alignment of policies and initiatives, particularly on definitions and standards for plastic products, for trade in plastic products (including for plastic waste) - f) regional dialogues with key industries on codes of practice, cost sharing of waste management, extended producer responsibility and development of a plastics circular economy
+They focus on those areas where regional cooperation can provide substantial benefits nationally and regionally: - a) support for the development and implementation of national plastics plans or strategies - a) shared knowledge, including on monitoring of MPP and capacity building to effectively manage the plastics life cycle - b) compatible, or equivalent regulatory and fiscal measures to make the measures more effective at regional scale - c) bringing the financing of national and municipal solid waste management to scale, including replication of success stories for investment and sustainability of solid waste management infrastructure and the related institutional arrangements - d) alignment of policies and initiatives, particularly on definitions and standards for plastic products, for trade in plastic products (including for plastic waste)

-3 South Africa spans both the Atlantic and Indian oceans and that some RECs include countries with both Atlantic or Indian Ocean coastlines (e.g. SADC, COMESA).
+2 South Africa spans both the Atlantic and Indian oceans and that some RECs include countries with both Atlantic or Indian Ocean coastlines (e.g. SADC, COMESA).
 Plastic pollution originating from landlocked REC members may also leak into the Atlantic or Indian Ocean.

-4 The countries party to the Abidjan Convention are members of several different Regional Economic Communities: the Economic Community of Central African States (ECCAS); the Economic Community of West African States (ECOWAS); the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA).
+3 The countries party to the Abidjan Convention are members of several different Regional Economic Communities: the Economic Community of Central African States (ECCAS); the Economic Community of West African States (ECOWAS); the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA).
 For the purposes of this document, the Indian Ocean Commission is grouped with the RECs under the term 'REC'.

-g) development of common positions on international initiatives, including in the 'plastics treaty' negotiations, in the WTO discussions on trade in plastics, on industry initiatives and high level dialogues on links between the plastics economy, the environment and climate change.
+- e) regional dialogues with key industries on codes of practice, cost sharing of waste management, extended producer responsibility and development of a plastics circular economy - f) development of common positions on international initiatives, including in the 'plastics treaty' negotiations, in the WTO discussions on trade in plastics, on industry initiatives and high level dialogues on links between the plastics economy, the environment and climate change.